19hours/sg-statutes/Acts/Casino Control Act.md

 (2) The Chief Executive may require a casino operator to lodge with the Authority such security as the Chief Executive may consider appropriate for the payment of entry levies.

-(3) Entry levies shall be recoverable from a casino operator as a civil debt due to the Government.
+(3) Entry levies shall be recoverable from a casino operator as a civil debt due to the Singapore Totalisator Board.

 (4) It shall be lawful for the Chief Executive, if it is proved to his satisfaction that any money has been overpaid as entry levy under this Act, to direct the refund of the money so overpaid, such refund to be paid from entry levies collected under section 116(1).